edent/PythonPals/The Letter Logjam.md

 "Well, think of the years.
 We're in the 2000s now.
 The first year of the 2000 was - obviously - 2000.
 The second year was 2001, the third was 2002 and so on."
 "Oh!" said Poppy, as things clicked into place, "That makes sense... kinda..."
 "As I said, you get used to it.
 Now, where were we?"
-"Right, we want to say something like 'Dear donor_name, Thanks for your donation, blah blah blah, etc'" "You are _so eloquent_!"
+"Right, we want to say something like 'Dear `donor_name`, Thanks for your donation, blah blah blah, etc'" "You are _so eloquent_!"
 Penny's sarcasm flew out before she could stop herself.
 She carried on typing, adding the following lines.

 <pre lang="python">